user-of-github/nodejs2024Q1-service/README.md

 * _Types_
 * _Linting_
 * _Launch data stored in `.env`_
 * _Auth via `passport.js` and `JWT`-tokens_ (for now entities are not binded to users, as it was not in task statement and there are no tests for it; But actually it is not a problem now to make reference of favourites to user)
+* _Custom logging to file and logs-rotation; Logger Module; Middleware_
 ___

 ## 5. Usage: